 About Lewis County Food Bank Coalition

 Lewis County Food Bank Coalition (LCFBC) is a non-profit organization that has been in operation since 1988.
 LCFBC acts as a central warehouse that collects food donations from the public, local companies, and sponsors.
 Food is distributed to nine food bank locations.
-LCFBC is proud that each of the nine locations are run by an all-volunteer staff, whose purpose is to maximize all resources (funds and food donations) to help the Lewis County residents who are in need.
+LCFBC is proud that each of the nine locations is run by an all-volunteer staff, whose purpose is to maximize all resources (funds and food donations) to help the Lewis County residents who are in need.